lubie-max/superHeros/README.md

-🟣 Have Greate Weak ahead. 🟣
+🟣 Have Greate Week ahead. 🟣